 It was usually us who cracked before she did!
 We were lucky enough to chance upon Sandy in New Orleans and initially, it was just practicality that attracted us to her – bigger 16” wheels for long-distance, 200cc for a bit more vigour on the hills.
 We soon fell in love, though, with her outperforming what people think possible for ‘just a scooter’, and with a considerable load of baggage too!
 She packs a punch for a shy little scoot.

 Want to ride the USA?
 Here’s how you can…

-■ Rules of the Road: Ride on the right-hand side of the road, Petrol is ‘gas’ and gas is also gas.
-In terms of filtering, road rules vary across states and can be a bit confusing if travelling cross country.
-Currently it is only legal to filter (or lane split, as it is known across the pond) in California while in Colorado and Nebraska it is strictly prohibited.
+Filtering – In terms of filtering, road rules vary across states and can be a bit confusing if travelling cross country.
+Currently, it is only legal to filter (or lane split, as it is known across the pond) in California while in Colorado and Nebraska it is strictly prohibited.
 Laws in other states don’t have explicit rules about lane filtering, though laws are interpreted to prohibit the act.

 Tipping Always tip for meals AND drinks.
 It’s normal to tip a dollar per drink, even a beer.

 Weather The weather report is worth paying attention to. hurricanes are the real deal over there.

 Language Get used to a massive overuse of the teenage angst go-to word, ‘like’.